 Use VoiceOver in apps on iPad

-Skip to the next page element of a particular type: Set the rotor to the element type—such as headings, links, and form controls—then swipe up or down.
+Skip to the next element on a webpage: Set the rotor to the element type—such as headings, links, and form controls—then swipe up or down.

 Set the rotor settings for web browsing: Go to Settings > Accessibility > VoiceOver > Rotor.
-Tap to select or deselect settings, or drag up or down to reposition an item.
+Select or deselect items, or drag up or down to reposition an item.

 Skip images while navigating: Go to Settings > Accessibility > VoiceOver > Navigate Images.
 You can choose to skip all images or only those without descriptions.

-Reduce page clutter for easier reading and navigation: Select the Reader item in the Safari address field (not available for all webpages).
+Reduce page clutter for easier reading and navigation: In the Safari address field, select the Format Options button, double-tap, select Show Reader View (not available for all webpages), then double-tap.

-Control how the map tracks your current location: Double-tap until you hear the tracking option you want:
+Control how the map tracks your current location: Select , then double-tap until you hear the tracking option you want.

 Tracking on: The map automatically centers on your current location.